-Basic Training is a unique and educational method which breaks down Alcoholics Anonymous' Twelve Step program into carefully sequenced group sessions.
-The goal is to provide each client a distinct understanding of the events that should be occurring on his 12 Step journey.
-We help clients identify their problem, define its solution, and gather insight necessary to realize long term recovery.
-Every client who comes through our doors receives a working knowledge of A.A.'s Big Book.
-And he leaves properly armed with the facts about himself.
+BASIC TRAININGAt Recovery Boot Camp Addiction Treatment Center For Men, we believe that the 12 Steps are a vital component to an addicts quest for addiction recovery & permanent sobriety.
+As a result, we are proud to offer Basic Training, a unique and educational method that breaks down the Alcoholics Anonymous' Twelve Step program into carefully sequenced group sessions.
+The goal is to provide each client in our care for alcohol and drug treatment a distinct understanding of the events that should be occurring on his 12 Step journey.
+We help clients identify their problem, define the solution, and gather insight necessary to realize their goal of getting sober and staying sober, long term.
+Every client seeking alcohol and drug addiction help who comes through the doors of Recovery Boot Camp Addiction Treatment Center For Men receives a working knowledge of A.A.'s Big Book and leaves properly armed with the facts about himself.

-Over the course of one Basic Training cycle, our facilitators guide the alcoholic and addict through each of the 12 Steps.
-We work chronologically from the Big Book, as well as The Steps We Took*.
-And we teach our clients both the cognitive program of action presented by Alcoholics Anonymous and the origins of its founding.
+OVERVIEWOver the course of one Basic Training cycle, our facilitators guide the alcoholic and addict through each of the 12 Steps, working chronologically from the Big Book, as well as from The Steps We Took*.
+We teach our clients both the cognitive program of action presented by Alcoholics Anonymous and the origins of its founding.
 The course details how and why it is necessary to complete each of the 12 Steps.
-Then it provides the tools to accomplish all of the given tasks.
+Then it provides the tools to accomplish all of the given tasks within a particular Step.

 David Zaiff: Lead Basic Training Instructor